-And Implications for Consumer Insights Leaders
+And Their Implications for Consumer Insights Leaders

-been said about current consumer behaviors and immediate actions in the aftermath of most of the global shutdown.
-However, not much has been reported about the psychology of people; their fears, hopes, stress management, and maybe most importantly the way they view the future ahead.
+Four weeks into the COVID-19 pandemic and much has already been said about consumer behavior.
+However, not much has been reported about the psychology of people- their fears, hopes, stress management skills, and maybe, most importantly, the way they view the road ahead.

 So, what’s to come after this is all over?
 What ‘normal’ will consumers go back to?

-We then asked for their feedback in the following scenario, “…when the CDC, Health Officials, and the Government announce that it is SAFE to stop social distancing and resume to our “new normal” lives, assuming your income is intact, we would like to ask you about the comfort you would feel with the following activities..."
+We then asked for their feedback in the following scenario: "when the CDC, Health Officials, and the Government announce that it is SAFE to stop social distancing and resume to our (new) normal lives, assuming your income is intact, we would like to ask you about the comfort you would feel with the following activities..."

-Respondents were asked on a 5-point scale from Disagree to Agree, to what extent they would be comfortable engaging in various activities.
+Respondents were asked on a 5-point scale from Disagree to Agree to what extent they would be comfortable engaging in various activities.

+As expected, activities that include large(er) crowds- like going to casinos, live concerts, or attending sporting events- were at the bottom of the comfortability list for the general U.S. population.
 While the level of discomfort remains consistently high across all age categories, younger respondents, ages 18 to 38 (Gen Z and Millennials), tended to report anywhere between 3% to 10% higher comfort levels.

-Consumer Insight implications: Target younger segments and small group events
+Consumer Insight Implications: Target younger segments and small group events.

-brands to be advertising their products and services during this time of COVID-19, 61% thought it was appropriate, 32% felt ambivalent, and only 7% thought it was inappropriate.
-Perhaps this will evolve as people accept this lockdown and situation the longer it plays out.
+When we asked consumers if they think it is appropriate for brands to be advertising their products and services during this time, 61% thought it was appropriate, 32% felt ambivalent, and only 7% thought it was inappropriate.
+However, this is likely to evolve the longer the lockdown is in place.

-Consumer Insight implications: Follow-up with choice based studies
+Consumer Insight Implications: Follow-up with choice-based studies

 There are two ways brands can address this:

-Consumer Insight implications: What behaviors and products will stick?
+Consumer Insight Implications: What behaviors and products will stick?

-The following three options for food purchasing were almost a tie across all categories: pick-up curbside from the store (13.8%), delivery from the store through their website(e.g. Publix app) (13.7%), order from a website/app and shipped to your home (e.g. Amazon) (9%).
+The following three options for food purchasing were almost a tie across all categories: curbside pick-up from the store (13.8%), delivery through the store’s website(13.7%), and order from a website/app and shipped to your home (e.g. Amazon) (9%).
 59% of consumers are still buying the same food items they were buying pre-COVID-19, but 25% of people were buying new items.

-Consumer Insight implications: What behaviors and products will stick?
+Consumer Insight Implications: What behaviors and products will stick?

 66% of respondents remain concerned about contracting the coronavirus in the upcoming three months.
-50% report they are not likely to see their doctor in the next 4 weeks for routine check-ups for other ongoing conditions or regular visits.
+50% report they are not likely to see their doctor in the next 4 weeks for routine check-ups for ongoing conditions or regular visits.

-When we asked respondents to select all the activities that are helping them manage stress, watching movies was the most prevailing activity (67%), followed by staying connected to family and friends (57%), and snacking (44%).
+When we asked respondents to select all the activities that are helping them manage stress, watching movies was the most common activity (67%), followed by staying connected to family and friends (57%), and snacking (44%).

-Consumer Insight implications: Connection while being entertained is paramount
+Consumer Insight Implications: Connection while being entertained is paramount.

 In the interest of better understanding the state of consumers’ career development, we asked “are you interested in pursuing further education/professional learning in the next 12 months?”

-Slightly over 39% expressed a form of interest in either on-line or on-site learning.
+Slightly over 39% expressed a form of interest in either online or on-site learning.
 And 44% reported having a strong interest to start further education as a direct result of the current pandemic.

 Prior to COVID-19, significant conversations were already happening in all industries around sustainability, the environment, and how to change the behavior of everyday consumers to become more environmentally friendly.